-- 430 whose temporal evolution of accumulated intensities I(D) = W(D)/D has been compared with the derived threshold, as shown in Figure 6.
+of data.
+This resulted in 190 events, whose temporal evolution of accumulated intensities I(D) = W(D)/D has been compared with the derived threshold, as shown in Fig. 6.
 The figure indicates positive validation of the methodology, as the events in the I-D plane that exceed the threshold are all and only the four events that have triggered landslides in the considered period (red-line time histories).
-This is the best result one can obtain from this test, but it is perhaps noteworthy to clarify that it is expected that in the long period - the same test will not perform without errors, consistently with the Monte Carlo simulations and the way that the threshold was derived.
+This is the best result one can obtain from this test, but it is perhaps noteworthy to clarify that it is expected that in the long period the same test will not perform without errors, consistently with the Monte Carlo simulations and the way that the threshold was derived.

 Comparison with other thresholds may also help in understanding how reliable the performed analysis is.
-Gariano et al. (2013) proposed for Sicily the threshold $E = 10.4D^{0.22}$ , where $E = I \times D$ is cumulative event rainfall, and hence threshold is equivalent to $I = 10.4D^{-0.78}$ .
-This threshold has

-- been derived considering only observed triggering events and it is corresponding to an exceedance frequency of 1%.
-It is firstly interesting to notice that the exponent is practically equal to the one that results from our analyses ( $a_2 = -0.8$ ).
-Furthermore, as can be seen from Figure 5b this threshold exceeds one triggering event of the MC simulated data, which equals the 1% of the triggering-rainfall dataset (see Table 5: $0.01 \times (TP + FN) = 0.01 \times (104 + 11) = 1.15$ ).
-This result is a further support - to the validity of the performed Monte Carlo analysis and highlights the importance to take into account non-triggering rainfall in assessing threshold performance.
+Gariano et al. (2013) proposed for Sicily the threshold E = $10.4D^{0.22}$ , where $E = I \times D$ is cumulative event rainfall, and hence threshold is equivalent to $I = 10.4 D^{-0.78}$ .
+This threshold has been derived considering only observed triggering events and it is corresponding to an exceedance frequency of 1%.
+It is firstly interesting to notice that the exponent is practically equal to the one that results from our analyses $(a_2 =$ -0.8).
+Furthermore, as can be seen from Fig. 5b this threshold exceeds one triggering event of the Monte Carlo simulated data, which constitutes the 1% of the triggering-rainfall data set (see Table 5: $0.01 \times (TP+FN) = 0.01 \times (104+11) =$ 1.15).
+This result is a further support to the validity of the performed Monte Carlo analysis and highlights the importance to take into account non-triggering rainfall in assessing threshold performance.